Impact of an Undergraduate Research Fellowship

 While her friends and family sometimes tease her that she went to college to become a “farmer”, she found her passion and is making impactful discoveries in the world of food sovereignty.
 “Hunger affects everybody and everybody eats, and I want to make sure that in the future, no one has to make the choice between food and rent,” said Youwakim.

-UT Austin is a leader in providing opportunities to undergraduate researchers, including the Undergraduate Research Fellowships presented by the Office of the Vice President for Research.
+UT Austin is a leader in providing opportunities to undergraduate researchers, including the Undergraduate Research Fellowships presented by the Office of the Vice President for Research, Scholarship and Creative Endeavors.

 View Youwakim’s work here.